nthieu29/icommerce/README.md

 ![Kubernetes](external-files/KubernetesDeployment.png)

 #### Product Service
-- To simplify the setup, our product service will use embded H2 database.
+- As we mentioned above, our Product Service will use Postgres as a relational database.
 - To support customer filter, sort and search for products based on dynamic criterias, we have 2 options: *Spring Specification* and *QueryDSL*.
 Here we go with *QueryDSL* because it simplify the implementation.
-- To keep track all customer activity, we need to records all customer request parameters when client send GET request to our endpoint to view product detail or to filtering/sorting products.
+- To keep track all customer activity, we need to record all customer request parameters when client send GET request to our endpoint to view product detail or to filtering/sorting products.
 We use *Spring AOP* and define the PointCut to tell Spring which part of the code should be monitored, we also define Advice method to tell Spring how to record these parameters.
 - To make sure failure to store customer activity is completely transparent to customer and should have no impact to the activity itself, we use *Spring Async* to run our AOP Advice in a separate thread.
 - We use *Spring Cloud Stream* to send all customer activity data from Product Service to a message broker (to simplify the setup, here we use CloudAMQP - a cloud RabbitMQ service).
 In our case, Product Service acts as a message *Source*, and Audit Service acts as a message *Sink*.
 We don't want data will not be lost if Audit Service was temporary down, so we config queue as durable queue for guaranteed message delivery.